-Health and Life Sciences Grant Initiative
+Programs supported by the Health and Life Science Initiative

-Gateway Community College is excited to be a participant in the Health and Life Sciences Grant Initiative.
+Gateway Community College is excited to be a participant in the Health and Life Sciences Initiative.
 Gateway’s focus is expanding training opportunities.
-The revised or new academic programs will provide the expertise and competence that employers have stated that prospective employees need.
+The revised and new academic programs will provide the expertise and competence that employers have stated that prospective employees need.
 This will allow students to move into skilled jobs in areas where the labor market demand is high.
 Some programs can be completed within a year or two of study; others programs prepare students for the pursuit of degrees at four-year colleges.

 Day and evening classes